pcibraro/Windows-Azure-Solr/README.md

 2. Please make sure that you unblock all the dll's and config files using instructions at http://msdn.microsoft.com/en-us/library/ee890038(VS.100).aspx.

+3. Download the publishSettings file for your Azure subscription.
+You can either run the Get-AzurePublishSettingsFile in a powershell window, or visit this link: https://windows.azure.com/download/publishprofile.aspx

-3. Replace the Azure.publishSettings file in the folder where you unzipped the package with your own publishSettings file (containing details of your Azure subscription).
+4. Replace the Azure.publishSettings file in the folder where you unzipped the package with your own publishSettings file.
+Alternatively, you can simply delete the Azure.publishsettings file in the folder where you unzipped the package and run the installer.
+This will launch the browser asking you to download the publishsettings file.

-4. Launch a command prompt (cmd.exe) as an administrator and cd to the local folder selected above.
+5. Launch a command prompt (cmd.exe) as an administrator and cd to the local folder selected above.

 ## Run the installer:
     - Inst4WA.exe -XmlConfigPath "<yourpath>/SolrInstWR.xml" -DomainName "<youruniquename>" -Subscription "<yoursubscriptionname>" -Location "<datacenterlocation>"